LukeShortCloud/rootpages/src/automation/puppet.rst

 Nodes
 -----

-Resoures can be configured to only run on specific nodes.
+Resources can be configured to only run on specific nodes.

 Syntax: